The Box Tree: History

-The sandstone building itself dates back to the 1720s.
-It was purchased by Reid and Long in 1962 who initially operated the premises as a tea room.
-The restaurant gained two Michelin stars in 1977; that year's list was the first with two star restaurants in the UK (the others were The Waterside Inn, Le Gavroche and The Connaught).
+The sandstone building dates back to the 1720s.
+It was purchased by Reid and Long in 1962, who initially operated the premises as a tea room.
+The Box Tree gained two Michelin stars in 1977; that year's list was the first with two star restaurants in the UK (the others were the Waterside Inn, Le Gavroche and the Connaught).

-Following the Michelin stars, the restaurant became a hot-spot for celebrities, with the singer Johnny Mathis being a regular, and both Shirley Bassey and Margaret Thatcher were seen at the restaurant.
-In 1979 future multi-Michelin star chef Marco Pierre White began working at the Box Tree at the age of 17, under Reid and Long; he received his training at the restaurant.
-He later recalled in his book White Heat that the restaurant made him obsessed with food and he still considers the restaurant to be his spiritual home.
+Following the Michelin stars, the Box Tree became a hot-spot for celebrities, with the singer Johnny Mathis being a regular.
+Shirley Bassey and Margaret Thatcher were seen at the restaurant.
+In 1979, the future multi-Michelin star chef Marco Pierre White began working at the Box Tree at the age of 17, under Reid and Long; he received his training there.
+He recalled in his book White Heat that the Box Tree made him obsessed with food and he still considers it his spiritual home.

-After holding the two Michelin stars until 1988, and then losing its single star in 1991, in 1992 the restaurant went into receivership and was purchased by Helen Avis.
-Under chef Thierry LePratre-Granet, the restaurant was restored to a single Michelin star in 1996.
-White returned to the restaurant as a consultant in 1994, which lasted two months and ended in a court case against the chef with damages of £880 awarded after he damaged a ceiling.
+After holding the two Michelin stars until 1988, and then losing its single star in 1991, in 1992 the Box Tree went into receivership and was purchased by Helen Avis.
+Under chef Thierry LePratre-Granet, it was restored to a single Michelin star in 1996.
+White returned as a consultant in 1994, which lasted two months and ended in a court case against him with damages of £880 awarded after he damaged a ceiling.

-LePratre-Granet left the restaurant in 2001, and was replaced by Toby Hill, the youngest chef ever to hold a Michelin star.
-The change of chef also changed the style of food served to a "Mediterranean slant". something which did not last as Hill left after only seven months in charge of the kitchen.
+LePratre-Granet left in 2001, and was replaced by Toby Hill, the youngest chef ever to hold a Michelin star.
+The change of chef also changed the style of food served to a "Mediterranean slant", which ended when Hill left after only seven months.
 He was replaced by Shane Goodway in 2002 and the style reverted to traditional French.
-The restaurant lost the Michelin star in the 2003 edition of the guide and was no longer included in either the AA Restaurant Guide or the Good Food Guide.
+The Box Tree lost the Michelin star in the 2003 edition of the guide and was no longer included in either the AA Restaurant Guide or the Good Food Guide.
 Goodway left the kitchen shortly after the restaurant lost the Michelin star, but stated that the decision had been taken before they had been informed.

-The Guellers leased the restaurant from Avis in 2004.
+The Guellers leased the Box Tree from Avis in 2004.
 Within five months of re-opening it regained a Michelin star.
-Having been friends with Simon Gueller since they were teenagers, Marco Pierre White returned to the restaurant in 2007 in order to film segments for the ITV1 cookery reality television show Hell's Kitchen.
-White has aspirations to work with Gueller to return the Box Tree to its former status as a two-Michelin-starred restaurant.
+Having been friends with Simon Gueller since they were teenagers, Marco Pierre White returned to the restaurant in 2007 to film segments for the ITV1 cookery reality television show Hell's Kitchen.
+White said he aspired to work with Gueller to return the Box Tree to its former status as a two-Michelin-starred restaurant.